-I use the excellent Boss Katana amp as an example throughout this article, as it can use all the connection methods discussed. zZounds.com sell at a very reasonable price the Boss Katana 50 Mk II (affiliate link), which is a great amp suitable for home practice, recording and small gigs.
+I use the excellent Boss Katana amp as an example throughout this article, as it can use all the connection methods discussed.
+Amazon sells the Boss Katana 50 Mk II (affiliate link) at a very reasonable price.
+These are great amps suitable for home practice, recording and small gigs.

 Line-out/headphone sockets to connect guitar amp to computer

 If your guitar amp has a headphone socket or a line-out socket, either of these can be used to connect straight into an input on your audio interface using a jack cable.
 This direct connection is called a DI (Direct Input).
 Not all amplifiers have these sockets, so this method is only suitable for certain amps.
 You may need a cable that converts one type of jack cable to another, e.g. to go from a mini-jack headphone socket on your amp to a 1/4″ size jack socket on the audio interface.

 Your audio interface will be attached to your computer in the usual way, usually via USB or Thunderbolt.
 It is possible to connect the amp to a mic socket directly on your computer given the appropriate cable, without using an audio interface.
 However, I highly recommend against doing this.
 The audio hardware and corresponding driver software for standard consumer-grade audio components are far inferior to those found in even inexpensive audio interfaces.
 Your results will be far superior using an audio interface.

 If you are in the market for an audio interface, it can be difficult to determine how big it should be.
 Do you need 2 inputs, or 4, or 8?
 I have an article specifically written to help you decide how many inputs you need on your audio interface.
 Check it out if you are thinking of buying one any time soon.